maxobaxo/d-and-d-form/README.md

   * user selects class from dropdown list
     * the class selection adds values for player profile stats: primary stat, hit die, saving throw proficiencies, armor & weapon proficiencies.
     * the class selection adds values to player profile for level one features and proficiency bonus.

+* Wish List:
+  * Race/Class should influence points assigned to each attribute.
+  * Additional page for Armor choices.
+  * Additional page for classes.
   * user decides on a background from drop-down list
     * the bg selection adds value to player-profile for background
     * user then must select from list for each of the following: